 Alternative Metamorphosis – Shironuri Fashion

 It is an aesthetic subculture.
-It appeared on the streets of Harajuku, in 2012 it became popular, gaining new followers.
+It emerged on the streets of Harajuku, in 2012 it became popular, gaining new fans.
 A living sculpture, like a blank canvas, facial expressions are completely hidden, being able to “redraw” them.

-Shironuri [白塗り] is a Japanese style of make-up style, with traditional origins in the makeups of artists Maiko and Geisha and the theater Kabuki.
-The term itself literally means “White painted”.
+Shironuri [白塗り] is a Japanese style of make-up style, with traditional origins in makeup artists Maiko and Geisha and theater Kabuki.
+The term itself literally means “painted white”.

-Its main feature is the super long lashes, and the use of Circle Lens that complement the outfit.
-Some crystals can be found at the height of the cheekbones, very subtle.
+Its main feature is the super long eyelashes, and the use of Circle Lens that complement the outfit.
+Some crystals can be found on the cheekbones, very subtle.

-Since the Meiji Era (1868-1912), Japanese arts have been influenced by Fine Arts from the West.
-Nowadays with globalization and new technologies, the Japanese arts started a new transformation: They took all their cultural baggage and reinvented themselves, molding themselves by foreign influences.
+Since the Meiji Era (1868-1912) Japanese arts have been influenced by Western Fine Arts.
+Currently with globalization and new technologies, the Japanese arts started a new transformation: They took all their cultural baggage and reinvented themselves, shaped by foreign influences.

-The Shironuri style has become quite democratic, there is no rule (except for faces painted white and softly adorned) and being constantly reinvented, painting refers to different artistic contexts: You are the creator of your art.
+The Shironuri style became quite democratic, there is no rule (except for the softly adorned white painted faces) and is constantly being reinvented, the painting refers to different artistic contexts: You are the creator of your art.

 Black is the most classic color in women's hair.
-Shironuri, and it is the natural tone of the majority of the Japanese population, however, colorful and flashy shades giving a high contrast are quite common.
-They usually wear very full wigs, being straight or curly.
+Shironuri, and is the natural tone of the majority of the Japanese population, however, colorful and flashy tones giving a high contrast are quite common.
+They usually wear very full wigs, either straight or curly.
 They are usually long.Minori